artifactsofresearch/sawtooth/README.md

 ```
 sawtooth-validator            | [2018-10-05 14:25:18.686 DEBUG    interconnect] Unable to complete Trust Authorization.
 ```
-  it means that Your validator’s key has not been added, so access to the node is restricted.
+  it means that your validator’s key has not been added, so access to the node is restricted.
   - For any other issues feel free to create an issue here: https://github.com/artifactsofresearch/sawtooth/issues